Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 One element whose importance is often underestimated is the power supply.
 Investing in a reliable one instead in a bulk one can save you much trouble [#]_.
 We rely on a `Enermax <http://www.enermax.com>`_ Liberty, and so far it works well.

-Erlang is cross-platform and can run on numerous architectures, but we would recommend to stick to the x86 one for increased safety and lower hardware prices.
+Erlang is cross-platform and can run on numerous architectures, but we would recommend to stick to the x86 one for increased safety and lower hardware costs.

 Similarly, if 32-bit and 64-bit architectures are both fully supported, for the moment we would however prefer the former to the latter.
 This is not due to the fear of bugs that could remain in more recent 64-bit ports; the reason is just the increased memory footprint of data in actual 64-bit mode: each pointer used internally occupies twice the size it would occupy in 32-bit.
 Orge servers tend to be more RAM-bound than CPU-bound.